-FIN441 - Corporate Finance - 3 Credits
+FIN 441 - Corporate Finance (3)

-This course emphasizes the fundamentals of the theory of finance and the issues that corporate managers face when making financial decisions.
+This course emphasizes the fundamentals of the theory of

+finance and the issues that corporate managers face when making financial decisions.
 Concepts covered include: arbitrage, net present value, efficient markets, agency theory, options, and the trade-off between risk and return.
-Perquisites: FIN310 Introduction to Finance

-FIN442 - Financial Markets and Institutions - 3 Credits
+FIN 442 - Financial Markets and Institutions (3)